Dogs

 Microchipping

-It is a quick, simple and painless procedure that can be done to any dog over 8 weeks.
+It is a quick, simple and painless procedure that can be done to any dog over eight weeks' old.
 A microchip with a unique number is inserted under the skin on the back of the neck.
 The owner's details are recorded on a national database and matched to that unique number.

 Faeces can carry and transmit disease to children, particularly toxocariasis which can cause blindness.